-- Special Series Program: Series with guest speakers to speak about current topics and trends.
-We are going to meet the global leaders who have helped shape the world of business and politics.
-Sometimes they will be the main characters of the cases.
+- Special Series Program: Series with guest speakers to present about current topics and trends.
+Students will have the opportunity to meet the global leaders who have helped shape the world of business and politics.
+Sometimes these leaders will be the main characters of the cases students discuss in class.

 Professors employ the case-based method roughly 80 percent of the time.
 However, students also benefit from lectures, keynote speakers and simulations.
 Some courses, such as accounting, are not centered on the case method.

-Students are evaluated in each of their classes based on a combination of the following: class participation, group work, projects and exams.
-While the emphasis on each area varies according to professor and subject, it is fair to say that in most classes a high percentage of the overall result will be based on the value of class participation.
+Students are evaluated in each of their classes based on a combination of the following: class participation, group work, projects, and exams.
+While the emphasis on each area varies according to professor and subject, it is fair to say that in most classes a high percentage of the overall result will be based on class participation.
 The grading scale is based on a curve as follows: (may vary slightly according to class)